LRYMND/v-link/README.md

 ## 5 | RTVI App

-As mentioned above, I used node.js, electron and react to set up a custom application in the fashion of Rhys Morgan's "react-carplay", though the only component I reused was his node-carplay npm package.
-Kudos to him at this point for figuring all this out and helping me to troubleshoot some things along the way.
+As mentioned above, I used node.js, electron and react to set up a custom application in the fashion of Rhys Morgan's "react-carplay".
+Kudos to him for figuring all of this out and for helping me to troubleshoot some things along the way.

 ![CARPLAY IMAGE](repo/carplay.jpg?raw=true "Carplay")

-I would say that the app is in a usable beta-stage and I engourage anyone to help me improve it.
+The app is in a usable state and I engourage anyone to help me improve it.
 In this repository you can find the full source code and altering it to your needs is quiet straight forward.
 For example to change the displayed CAN data, you will only have to make a few changes to python.py and Dashboard.js.
 In order to use Carplay/Android Auto you will need to have a Carlinkit adpater.

 NOTE: Your Raspi needs a working internet connection when you launch the app for the first time because it needs to download some resources for the dongle.
 You can find more information in Rhys' repositories or in the source code.